phantombuster/legacy-docs/agent_module.rst

     You do not need to create any intermediate directory (``a/b/c/d/e.jpg`` will work).

 ``headers`` (``PlainObject``)
     HTTP headers to use when requesting the file (optional).
-No need to worry about cookies, they are set by default.
+Cookies are automatically set when using CasperJS or PhantomJs.

 ``callback`` (``Function(String err, String url)``)
     Function to call when finished.
 When there is no error, ``err`` is *null* and ``url`` contains the full URL to the file on your persistent storage.